 Please Wait: DoseSpot must approve the user's account.
 The approval may take up to 24 hours.
 Until approved, the user does not have access to ePrescribe.

-After DoseSpot approves the user's account, the proxy can begin prescribing non-controlled substances on behalf of a doctor.
+After DoseSpot approves the user's account, the proxy can begin entering prescriptions for controlled and non-controlled substances on behalf of a doctor.